mlnotes2718/sctp-dsai-ds2-coaching-elt-e2e-dagster/hdb_resale_elt_dagster_project/HDB_Resale_Dagster_README.md

 ![alt text](../assets/dbt-integration-raw.png)

 If you have more complex dimension table, it will present here and the dependencies are automatically resolved by Dagster.
-Furthermore, we do not need to run dbt test, if you look at the box under `prices`, there is a row call `check`.
+Furthermore, we do not need to run `dbt test`, if you look at the box under `prices`, there is a row call `check`.
 So when they are materializing the prices table, it will perform dbt test at the same time.

 Next we would like to add meltano as subprocess.